ZaymonFC/Zaymon.dev/content/blog/Attitudes-on-Learning-Programming/index.md

 ---
-title: Attitudes I've Learnt About Learning Programming
+title: Attitudes on Learning Programming
 date: "2019-04-05T10:00:00+1000"
 author: Zaymon Foulds-Cook
 description: Principles I have learned to tackle new problems and consistently learn throughout my career with programming.